 That’s a strong bonus and fast earn, with good benefits, though not as strong benefits as American Express has with their premium card.
 5/24 applies.

 - Platinum Card By American Express earns valuable points (Membership Rewards that transfer to airline miles), has a strong signup bonus (60,000 points after $5000 spend within 3 months), and earns 5 points per dollar on airfare.

-There’s a $200 annual airline fee credit (which you can use in 2019, and again at the beginning of 2020, so twice during your first cardmember year) and a $200 annual Uber credit.
+There’s a $200 annual airline fee credit (which you can use in 2021, and again at the beginning of 2022, so twice during your first cardmember year) and a $200 annual Uber credit, enrollment required for each.
 There’s also a $100 Global Entry credit.

-Lounge access is American Express’ own Centurion lounges, Delta lounges when flying Delta same day, Airspace lounges and Priority Pass lounges.
+Lounge access is American Express’ own Centurion lounges, Delta lounges when flying Delta same day, Airspace lounges and Priority Pass lounges (enrollment required).